jrosen48/utk-homepage/content/post/2019-11-13-using-r-with-7th-grade-science-students.md

 ---

-Sparked by a collaboration with [Bodong Chen](https://bodong.me/), I've been working with a 7th-grade science teacher, Alex Edwards, at a local school.
+Sparked by a collaboration with [Bodong Chen](https://bodong.me/), I've been working with a 7th-grade science teacher, Alex Edwards, at [Tate's School](http://www.tatesschool.com/).
 We recently wrote about some of the take-aways from our work last year in a publication on "Tools and strategies for engaging students in analyzing and interpreting complex data sources."